NISP

 Ministry of Tourism, Archeology, Culture and Youth Affairs Sindh’s annual progress report 2018-19 indicates the allocation of a total of 14,495 million for cultural promotion and heritage protection.

 The government has announced several initiatives to promote local culture through engaging various cultural research centers.
-Moreover, funds have been allocated for the restoration of various archaeological sites in Karachi, but practical progress is not visible due to the less effective management structure.
+Moreover, the authorities have allocated funds for restoring various archaeological sites in Karachi.
+However, practical progress remains limited due to the ineffective management structure.
 The cultural departments of Balochistan hardly tried its implementation.
-Even if they did, not many details about the projects have been announced to the public except for the amount of 27.9 million that had been allocated for cultural promotion and heritage protection.
+Even if they did announce details, they provided little information about the projects to the public.
+The only detail disclosed was the allocation of $27.9 million for cultural promotion and heritage protection.

 Second Objective Under NISP of Media Reforms